 Glasgow boasts a diverse and constantly expanding food and drink scene.
 With independent bakers, beekeepers, distillers, brewers and coffee roasters, working with some of the most exciting chefs and restaurateurs in the country; this is a city packed full of talented people with a passion for good food and drink.
 These days it’s firmly part of the city’s unique culture.

 "Glasgow is one of the best places to head for culinary experimentation"

-The city’s restaurant scene is award winning, with The Gannet awarded the AA Scottish Restaurant of the Year in 2015, Cail Bruich listed as one of ‘Britain’s 100 Best Restaurants’ in the Sunday Times in 2017 and Paesano named TripAdvisor’s most highly rated Pizza restaurant in the UK 2017.
+The city’s restaurant scene is award winning, with The Gannet awarded the AA Scottish Restaurant of the Year in 2015, Cail Bruich listed as one of ‘Britain’s 100 Best Restaurants’ in the Sunday Times in 2017 and Paesano, rated ninth out of Europe's top 50 pizza restaurants in 2019 by Big Seven Travel.

 The city’s food and drink is about experience and authenticity: keeping it real, serving it well.
 In Glasgow, that’s delivered by our greatest asset – our people.

 Don’t let choice paralyse you and “eat” into your precious holiday time!
 Check out our food & drink inspirations for ideas on the best places to go for Scottish cuisine, dining in style, vegan & veggie, award winning and more.